+Moderated by John Barr, president of the Poetry Foundation, this distinguished panel featureS three American veterans who were prisoners of war in different conflicts.
+They discusS their experiences as POWs and their time in captivity.
 Sponsored by Hillshire Brands.
-Moderated by John Barr, president of the Poetry Foundation, this distinguished panel featured three American veterans who were prisoners of war in different conflicts.
-They discussed their experiences as POWs and how they endured their time in captivity.

-- John Borling is a highly decorated, retired Air Force Major General.
-He served worldwide in high level command and staff positions.
-A fighter pilot, he graduated from the Air Force Academy, National War College, and was a White House Fellow.
+JOHN BORLING, a highly decorated retired Air Force Major General, served worldwide in high level command and staff positions.
+He graduated from the Air Force Academy, National War College, and was a White House Fellow.
 During the Vietnam War, he was shot down by ground fire.
 Seriously injured, he was captured while trying to evade and spent over 6 ½ years as a POW in Hanoi.
 Currently, he occupies leadership positions in multiple civic and business organizations.

-- Rhonda Cornum, Ph.D., M.D., recently retired from the US Army, and runs a large cattle and thoroughbred horse farm in Kentucky, as well as serving as a consultant for health strategy and wellness initiatives in both governmental and private organizations.
-Trained as a biochemist, and later as a Urologist, she served in numerous positions over a 30 year career.
-Most notably as the commander of the Landstuhl Medical Center from 2003-2005, at the height of the War in Iraq.
-And from 2008 to 2012, as the founder and director of Comprehensive Soldier Fitness in the Army Staff G-3/5/7 division.
-During Operation Desert Storm, then Major Cornum served as a flight surgeon with an Apache unit, the 229th Attack Helicopter Regiment.
-Sent on a search and rescue mission for a downed F-16 pilot, her helicopter was shot down on February 27, 1991.
-Five of the eight man crew died in the crash; Major Cornum was taken prisoner, with both arms broken, a serious knee injury, a gunshot wound, and other injuries.
-She recounted her experiences in the Gulf War in her 1993 book She Went to War.
+RHONDA CORNUM, Ph.D., M.D., began running a large cattle and thoroughbred horse farm in Kentucky after her retirement from the U.S. Army.
+She serves as a consultant for health strategy and wellness initiatives in both governmental and private organizations.
+A biochemist and urologist, Cornum served in numerous positions over her 30 year career--most notably as the commander of the Landstuhl Medical Center from 2003-2005.
+During Operation Desert Storm, Cornum served as a flight surgeon with an Apache unit, sent on a search and rescue mission for a downed F-16 pilot.
+Her helicopter was shot down and five of the eight man crew died in the crash.
+Cornum was taken prisoner after sustaining injuries that broke both of her arms, a serious knee injury, and a gunshot wound.